OlivierBldn/customnotes/README.md

 - A promise that resolves when all notes are deleted successfully.
 - Throws an error if an error occurs while deleting the notes.

+---

+# `test_example.rs` Documentation

+This file contains an example of test implementation if eventually you wish to implement some changes to the app